Chart Color Schemes

 Merbein has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Merbein's population is 5,197 as of August 2025, having increased by 221 people since the 2021 Census.
-This growth represents a 4.4% increase from the previously recorded figure of 4,976.
-The change is inferred from ABS estimated resident population of 4,972 as of June 2024 and an additional 116 validated new addresses since the Census date.
+Merbein's population, as per AreaSearch's analysis, is approximately 5,217 as of November 2025.
+This figure represents an increase of 241 people, a growth rate of 4.8%, since the 2021 Census which reported a population of 4,976.
+The change is inferred from the estimated resident population of 4,972 in June 2024 and an additional 124 validated new addresses since the Census date.
 This results in a population density ratio of 51 persons per square kilometer.
-Merbein's growth exceeded that of its SA4 region (0%) and SA3 area since the 2021 census, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 62.9% of overall population gains during recent periods.
+Merbein's growth rate exceeded that of its SA4 region (1%) and SA3 area, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 62.9% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+For areas not covered, they utilise VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on latest population numbers, the area is projected to increase by 846 persons to 2041, reflecting an 11.9% total increase over the 17-year period.
+Nationally, regional areas are projected to have above median population growth.
+By 2041, Merbein is expected to increase by 846 persons based on the latest annual ERP population numbers, reflecting an overall increase of 11.5% over the 17 years.

 Frequently Asked Questions - Population